Project Management Apprenticeship Program

 Divya Malik, Director

 Divya is a Certified Project Management Professional (PMP) with 11 years of working experience in Project Management for Finance, Insurance & Visa Services Industry and has completed Masters in Finance.
 Divya is currently working as a Project Manager with VFS Global, manages a team of 9 and provides support across several business lines.
-Divya serves as one of the mentors in PMAP’s 2019 program.
+Divya served as one of the mentors in PMAP’s 2019 program.

 Navkiran Tamna, Director